 Pursuant to Administrative Procedure 5520 (Student Discipline Procedure), possible sanctions for students include: written or verbal reprimand, educational sanctions, probation, restitution, removal from class/facility/District entity, withdrawal of consent to remain on-campus, a No Contact Directive, short term suspension, long term suspension, intermediate interim suspension or expulsion.
-Sanctions for Sexual and Gender-Based Misconduct incidents for employees that are workplace related would be administrated consistent with Board Policy 7365.
-Administrative Procedure 7800, applicable collective bargaining agreements, and legal requirements, which are subject to change.
-Employee discipline mechanisms include: Formal written reprimand, disciplinary probation, demotion, reassignment, involuntary transfer/reassignment, suspension with or without pay, or dismissal.
-Information concerning an employee's right to appeal a sanction may also be found within the applicable collective bargaining agreement or applicable board policy/administrative procedure.
+Sanctions for Sexual and Gender-Based Misconduct incidents for employees that are workplace related would be administrated consistent with Board Policy 7365, Administrative Procedure 7800, applicable collective bargaining agreements, and legal requirements, which are subject to change.
+Employee discipline mechanisms include: Formal written reprimand, required training or counseling, disciplinary probation, demotion, reassignment, involuntary transfer, suspension with or without pay, or dismissal.

-DISCIPLINARY PROCEDURES: INFORMAL RESOLUTION
+INFORMAL RESOLUTION

 If the Office of Title IX, Diversity and Inclusion or either Party believes that it may be possible to resolve the Complaint in a prompt, fair, and reasonable manner without conducting a Formal Complaint and Investigation, the Office of Title IX, Diversity and Inclusion may suggest the Parties consider Informal Resolution.
 Supportive measures and interim remedies may be implemented in Informal Resolution.
-Complainant may also opt to pursue an Informal Resolution, prior to or instead of a Formal Complaint.
-Unlike the formal resolution process, there are no disciplinary implications in the informal resolution process.

 Both Parties must agree to participate in the Informal Resolution process and must agree in writing to the proposed remedies.
 Where Respondent does not agree to participate in Informal Resolution or where the Parties do not agree to the proposed remedies, Complainant will have the option to pursue a Formal Complaint or withdraw their complaint.
 Where Complainant is a District Student and Respondent is a District Employee, Informal Resolution is not permitted.
+Where the complaint involves allegations of sexual violence, Informal Resolution is not permitted.

 The purpose of the informal process is not to investigate the matter or determine fault, but to 1) provide supportive measures and remedies to the involved parties, 2) share with the person at issue feedback from the aggrieved Party to prevent further potential issues and/or miscommunications, and 3) notify them of the type of behavior that can be construed as being in violation of our school board policies.
 The Title IX coordinator may work with relevant administrative offices, such as deans, faculty, or the District Disciplinary Officer, to coordinate and provide proposed supportive measures and remedies.
 There is no timeline associated with the informal process.
 Informal Resolution can be changed to a formal investigation if the circumstances warrant it.
-The protections against Retaliation apply in both informal and formal processes.